DTJF/libpruio/src/doc/_7_tipsntricks.md

 # Simultaneous GPIO # {#SecSimuGpio}

 The functions GpioUdt::Value() and GpioUdt::setValue() read or set the value of a single GPIO pin.
-When you call them for multiple GPIO pins, there's a certain delay since the functions need some time to execute.
+When you need to manipulate multiple GPIO pins, there's a certain delay between the pin setting since the functions need some time to execute. \Proj supports reading or setting multiple GPIO pins at the same time, when the pins are controlled by the same GPIO subsystem.

-\Proj supports to read or set multiple GPIO pins at the same time, when the pins are controlled by the same GPIO subsystem.
+## Reading ## {#SecSimuGpioRead}

 Instead of using function GpioUdt::Value() you can read the value of GpioArr::Mix.
 Then mask the bits you need.